w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/market-reach.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">

 The market of people with disabilities is large and growing as the global population ages.
-In the UK, people with disabilities and their families spend at least £249 billion every year.
+In the UK, where the large disability market is known as the Purple Pound, people with disabilities and their families spend at least £249 billion every year.
 In the US, the annual discretionary spending of people with disabilities is over $200 billion.
-The global estimate of the disability market is $6 trillion.
+The global estimate of the disability market is nearly $7 trillion.
 Consider these facts when estimating market size:

 -   At least one billion people – 15% of the world’s population – have a recognized disability[^15]